 - 19,656 were involved with criminal groups or gangs and 10,097 have been convicted to date.

 The Department has successfully arrested and prosecuted large numbers of dangerous fugitives.

 Since 2009, the Department has:

-- Arrested 19 fugitives that have been featured on its 15 Most Wanted list
+- Arrested 22 fugitives that have been featured on the USMS 15 Most Wanted list.

-- Participated in efforts to combat violent crime in New Orleans, leading to the arrest of 432 fugitive felons
+- Participated in efforts to combat violent crime in New Orleans, Chicago, and Philadelphia, leading to the arrest of 782 fugitive felons.

-- Directed six anti-gang initiatives that led to the arrest of 731 gang members
+- Directed 15 anti-gang initiatives that led to the arrest of 3,552 gang members.

-- Arrested more than 1,700 international and foreign fugitives
+- Arrested more than 2,100 international and foreign fugitives.

 The Department is working to hold accountable those responsible for the Deepwater Horizon Disaster.
 The Department is committed to holding accountable those who violated the law in connection with the April 20, 2010, Deepwater Horizon Oil Spill, the largest environmental disaster in U.S. history.